HANS-ULRICH RUDEL, THE GREATEST TANK-HUNTER PILOT

 In November 1944, he was wounded in the thigh and flew subsequent missions with his leg in a plaster cast.

-February 8, 1945, a 40 mm shell hit his aircraft.
+On February 8, 1945, a 40 mm shell hit his aircraft.
 He was badly wounded in the right foot and crash landed inside German lines.
 His life was saved by his observer Dr.med.
 Ernst Gadermann who stemmed the bleeding, but Rudel's leg was amputated below the knee.
 He returned to operations on March 25, 1945, claiming 26 more tanks destroyed before the end of the war.
 Determined not to fall into Soviet hands, he led three Ju 87s and four FW 190s westward from Bohemia in a 2-hour flight and surrendered to U.S. forces on May 8, 1945, after landing at Kitzingen airfield, home to the 405th FG.

 Eleven months in hospital followed.
-Released by the Americans, he moved to
+Released by the Americans, he moved to Argentina in 1948.

 Achievements

-[5], during which he destroyed almost 2,000 ground targets (among them 519 tanks, 70 assault craft/landing boats, 150 self-propelled guns, 4 armored trains, and 800 other vehicles; as well as 9 planes (2 Il-2's and 7 fighters).
+According to official Luftwaffe figures, Rudel flew some 2,530 combat missions (a world record)[5], during which he destroyed almost 2,000 ground targets (among them 519 tanks, 70 assault craft/landing boats, 150 self-propelled guns, 4 armored trains, and 800 other vehicles; as well as 9 planes (2 Il-2's and 7 fighters).
 He also sank a battleship, two cruisers and a destroyer.
 He was shot down or forced to land 32 times (several times behind enemy lines), but always managed to escape capture despite a 100,000 ruble bounty placed on his head by Stalin himself.
 He was also wounded five times and rescued six stranded aircrew from enemy territory.
 The vast majority of his missions were spent piloting the various models of the Junkers Ju 87, though by the end of the war he flew the ground-attack variant of the Fw 190.

-Hermann Göring who was awarded the Grand Cross of the Iron Cross), earning by early 1945 the Wound Badge in Gold, the German Cross in Gold, the Pilots and Observer's Badge with Diamonds, the Front Flying Clasp of the Luftwaffe with 2,000 sorties in Diamonds, and the only holder of the Knight's Cross of the Iron Cross with Golden Oak Leaves, Swords, and Diamonds (the highest ace of World War II Erich Hartmann also held the Knight's Cross of the Iron Cross with Oak Leaves, Swords, and Diamonds — but not in gold).
+He went on to become the most decorated serviceman of all the fighting arms of the German armed forces (the only person to become more highly decorated was Hermann Göring who was awarded the Grand Cross of the Iron Cross), earning by early 1945 the Wound Badge in Gold, the German Cross in Gold, the Pilots and Observer's Badge with Diamonds, the Front Flying Clasp of the Luftwaffe with 2,000 sorties in Diamonds, and the only holder of the Knight's Cross of the Iron Cross with Golden Oak Leaves, Swords, and Diamonds (the highest ace of World War II Erich Hartmann also held the Knight's Cross of the Iron Cross with Oak Leaves, Swords, and Diamonds — but not in gold).
 He was also promoted to Oberst at this time.[6]
 He was the only foreigner to be honored with Hungary's highest decoration, the Golden Medal for Bravery.

 Awards